-International students may face special challenges in financing their medical education.
-There are no fully funded scholarships, no federally guaranteed assistance programs, and private educational loans cannot be obtained without a US cosigner.
+International students may face special challenges in financing their dental education.
+There are no fully funded scholarships, no federally guaranteed assistance programs, and most private educational loans cannot be obtained without a US cosigner.
 Therefore, early financial planning is essential.
-In addition, we request that by July 1st prior to 1st and 2nd year, and by June 1st prior to 3rd and 4th year international financial aid applicants or financial aid recipients provide our office with proof of their approved loan(s) in the amount(s) they will need.